-John didn't know why Alice couldn't just act her age, but no, she had to drag him to some rock-and-roll revival band at a local charity fundraiser.
-He'd never liked rock-and-roll, and now that he was seventy-five, he hated it.
-And why did they have to play it so loud that the volume made his teeth hurt?
-So, while Alice and her friends toe-tapped and watched the youngsters dance, John sulked in a corner and stuffed cotton in his ears.
-That might have eased the insult to his musical sensibilities, but it didn't help his hearing.
-When he complained that the band had permanently damaged his hearing, he was probably right.
+John didn't know why Alice couldn't just act her age.
+But no, she had to drag him to hear some rock and roll revival band at a local charity fund raiser.
+He had never liked rock and roll, and now that he was 75 years old, he hated it.
+And why did they have to play it so loud?
+The volume made his teeth hurt.
+So, while Alice and her friends toe tapped and watched the young folks dance, John sulked in a corner and stuffed cotton in his ears.
+The cotton might have numbed the pain to his musical sensibilities, but it didn't help his hearing.
+When he complained the band had permanently damaged his hearing, he was probably right.

-With each exposure to continuous excessive noise or sudden loud noise, some of the 15-20 thousand sensory hair cells lining the cochlea in your inner ear are destroyed.
-When these delicate hair cells are damaged, the nerve fibers leading from them begin to deteriorate and hearing loss begins.
-The damage is cumulative - and irreversible.
+With each exposure to continuous, excessive noise, or sudden, loud noise, some of the 15,000 to 20,000 sensory hair cells lining the cochlea in the inner ear are destroyed.
+And when these delicate hair cells are damaged, the nerve fibers leading from them begin to deteriorate and hearing loss begins.
+The damage is cumulative and irreversible.